 Kids are being pushed to “be on travel teams by age 7, have a private coach by 8, and be committed to a single sport by 10.”
 The myth that sports will provide scholarships or entry into elite universities has helped create this culture.

-I had the opportunity to speak with O’Sullivan about navigating the world of youth sports.
+I had the opportunity to speak with O’Sullivan about navigating the world of sports for teenagers.

 Q: What’s the best way for parents to introduce their kids to sports?